Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 In conclusion?

-Buy high-quality jumper cables, and all this is unlikely to ever happen.
+Buy premium jumper cables, and all this is unlikely to ever happen.
 When you start seeing signs of wear (which shouldn’t be for many years, provided you look after them well), discard your old ones and get a new pair.